SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/create-order.md

 1. Check **Mark sale as sold (100%)** if you want to change the status of the sale.
 1. Click **OK** when you have finished.
 If you opted to send the order via email, the **New email** dialog appears.
 Here you can edit the text and send the confirmation to the customer.

 If SuperOffice CRM is connected to an ERP system (either using the built-in solution in SuperOffice or a 3rd party connector), the order will be registered there and processed automatically.
-If SuperOffice CRM is not connected to an ERP system, you need to register the order manually in the external system.
+If SuperOffice CRM is not connected to an ERP system, you must register the order manually in the external system.

 <!-- Referenced links -->
 [1]: approve.md